kritika27/kritika27/README.md

 ## Hi, I am a React/Frontend Developer 👩‍💻

-🔭 Highlights: Currently I am working as a full-time React/Frontend Developer in GlobalLogic.I am using Styled Components,React/Redux,StoryBook,Material UI,Git,Gitlab in Frontend and having a separate team for Backend using Golang.Previously I have worked in MERN Stack & TypeScript.
+🔭 Highlights: Currently I am working as a full-time React/Frontend Developer in GlobalLogic.
+I am using Styled Components,React/Redux,TypeScript,StoryBook,Material UI5,Git,Gitlab,Figma & Jenkins.

-🌱 Extras: I am also pursuing B1 level German language Certification from Goethe-Institut Bangalore.I have completed A1 & A2 level German courses successfully from Goethe.
+🌱 Extras: I am also pursuing B1 level German language Certification from Goethe-Institut Bangalore.
+I have completed A1 & A2 level German courses successfully from Goethe.

 👯 I like to write Tech Blog on DEV,post about ReactJS on Twitter based on my learning and experiences.
-I am always open to learn new Technologies and pacify my curiosity about Computers.If you want to discuss something over programming, let's grab a cup of Coffee together.
+I am always open to learn new Technologies.
+If you want to discuss something over programming, let's grab a cup of Coffee together.

-⚡ Fun fact: I like to paint, write Blogs and try new hobbies in my leisure hour.

-👋 Available for: Full-time Frontend/React Developer role, anchoring in Tech Conferences and speaking in Tech Conferences/Tech Meetups.
+⚡ Fun fact: I am a huge writing enthusiast.
+I am open to part-time/Freelance Content or Technical Writing.
+Started my first Blog in 2011 even before AI & Vlogs became the trend.
+Pursuing content-writing since school time.
 ### Available on:

 <a href="https://dev.to/kritika27"><img height="30" src="https://raw.githubusercontent.com/WaylonWalker/WaylonWalker/main/icon/dev.png"></a>&nbsp;&nbsp;